ADPC-LLC/LearnOctoberCMS/README.md

 ### Objective

 The idea behind this repository is to use it as a learning tool to not only learn how October CMS can be leveraged with tools like WebPack, but also to improve the expereince of developing and deploying such a CMS using tools like Git, Github, Laravel and the foundation ecosystems used in typical webdevelopment like Node.JS, Ajax, HTML5, CSS, JS, Tailwind CSS, Vue.JS and others.

+### Roadmap

+#### Theme Development

+As a next logical step, a new October CMS theme will be developed for eCommerce purposes.

+#### PHP Plugin Development

+Once the methodology behind Webpack integrations and applying it to Themesis understood I will delve deeper into developing my own PHP Plugins.